dongzgh/dongzgh.github.io/journal.md

 ## 2019-09-11

 * Searched business courses from Lynda library account
-* Continued learning from Shopify Academy
+* Continued the learning from Shopify Academy

 * [HEXAGONMI](#hexagonmi)
 	* Completed enabling CComboPropertySheet with images